Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 KPV belongs when inflammation keeps cycling.
 It is not a generic "more healing" peptide; it is an inflammation-control layer.

 GHK-Cu belongs when skin, collagen, matrix quality, or tissue remodeling is the missing layer.
-In custom stacks, keep it separate unless the product is a premixed GLOW/KLOW vial.
+In custom stacks it stays separate unless the product is a premixed GLOW/KLOW vial.

 The Common Stack Families